Wellbeing

 Fill the day

-I work for myself and home is also my office so it’s easy, especially in this quiet period after Christmas, to do nothing.
+I work for myself and home is also my office so it’s easy, especially in the quiet period after Christmas, to do nothing.
 Check a few emails, look at social media, repeat.
 Instead I’m going to schedule the day as much as I can.

 Get out there